Measures

 tree_edit_distance(expr1: Union[Node, List[str]], expr2: Union[Node, List[str]], symbol_library: SymbolLibrary = SymbolLibrary.default_symbols()) -> int

-Calculates the tree edit distance between two expressions.
+Compute the Zhang-Shasha tree edit distance between two expressions.

 Examples: